 While you are in Chinatown, check out the listings for Sun Pictures, the world's oldest operating picture gardens – it’s a true Broome experience to watch a movie while sitting on deckchairs under the stars, choc-top in hand!

 If that all sounds like too much activity, some pampering might be in order!
-Broome’s spas offer relaxation and indulgence in beautiful tropical surroundings including some special Kimberley touches - try a hot rocks massage with rocks carved from the Kimberley’s ancient primordial stones.
+Broome’s spas offer relaxation and indulgence in beautiful tropical surroundings including some special Kimberley touches - try a facial or massage incorporating superfine mother or pearl so that you are left gleaming like the precious gem itself; a rejuvenating scrub with the local superfood Gubinge; or a "mud and bubbles" session with mineral rich mangrove mud.

 Phew!
 This is a reasonably action packed three days, but easily spread over a longer time if you would like your holiday to be at a slower pace.